 What has long been practiced and polished in the weeks leading up to the event, suddenly falls apart in seconds leaving the presenter a nervous mess on stage!
 This nightmare is not uncommon, but the truth is, it rarely becomes a reality.

 Training our minds to become quiet and our bodies to become centered in the breath, is the cornerstone for overcoming these limiting beliefs.

-Here are our top tips for for how we overcome and conquer this pesky thing called ‘nerves’.
+Here’s how we overcome and conquer this thing called ‘Nerves’.

 If you get this right, then you’re off to a good start.
 Without a solid awareness of how you breathe then you will surely be flooded by adrenaline and back in the trap of feeling ‘nervous’.
 Breath is the single most powerful way to overcome any momentary glitch.